bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 Testing a more **complex life cycle of a component** can be done more easily using the <xref:Bunit.IRenderedFragment.GetChangesSinceSnapshot> and <xref:Bunit.IRenderedFragment.SaveSnapshot> methods along with a host of other assert helpers.

 This example tests the `<CheckList>` component listed below.
 The component allows you to add new items to the checklist by typing into the input field and hitting the `enter` key.
-Items can be removed from the again list by clicking on them.
+Items can be removed from the again list [__AP: Is 'again list' correct?__] by clicking on them.

 [!code-razor[CheckList.razor](../../../samples/components/CheckList.razor)]